Guaranteed departures for 4 or more people! Please inquire today to begin the booking process.

 After lunch, we explore Habana Vieja, commonly known as Old or Colonial Havana.
 Colonial Havana is coated in color and composed of interesting silhouettes.
 First founded by Spanish colonists in 1519, Habana Vieja has seen the construction of stunning Spanish architecture in the neoclassic and baroque styles as well as the refurbishment necessitated by its history of plundering and piracy.
 Our guided tour through Habana Vieja provides many opportunities to capture these visions of Cuba’s turbulent history on camera.

-Once we’ve explored all of Old Havana’s plazas, we head to our hotel.
+Once we’ve explored all of Old Havana’s plazas, we head to our beautiful casa particular.
 Check in and settle in before we head out for dinner at another Paladar, La Guarida.
 La Guarida looks down upon the Cuban streets located from its location on the top floor of a residence once used for the film Strawberries and Chocolate.
-The restaurant blends the artistically dilapidated building with Cuban luxury, and we dine in style before returning to the hotel for the evening.
+The restaurant blends the artistically dilapidated building with Cuban luxury, and we dine in style before returning to the casa for the evening.
 Or, if you’re feeling the electric heat of Havana, take your time exploring the Havana nightlife or cooling down with mojitos and live music.

 Explore Criadero de Cocodrillos, Swim the Bay of Pigs, and Arrive at Zapata National Park